apache/gravitino/docs/overview.md

 ### AI asset management (WIP)

-The Gravitino is to unify the data management in both data and AI assets.
-The support AI assets like models, features, and others is under development.
+The goal of Gravitino is to unify the data management in both data and AI assets.
+The support of AI assets like models, features, and others is under development.

 ## Terminology